samromeu/AMLSassignment-/README.md

 The predictions and classification report printed will be of the test set conatining 20% of the 'faces' images, and had nothing to do with the training of the model.
 FOR THE SVM MODEL
 The training curve is plotted by training the model a second time.
 If you wish to do so, uncomment line 129 in the SVM model.

+The 'taskAaccuracy.py' file can be run after 'task_A.py' in order to obtain the accuracy, sensitivity, specificity, PPV and NPV of the noise removal from task_A.